 Following is a description of our Corporate Compliance and Ethics Program encompasses multiple policies, procedures and programmatic activities, as well as the commitment of Noble Leadership and employees.
 In order to meet our evolving compliance needs, we regularly review and enhance our program.

 Written Policies and Procedures

 Auditing and Monitoring

 Internal audits of the billing process and data entry are conducted by designated staff in the Program Service areas and in the Department of Finance.
 Results of the audits are reported to the Program Directors, the VP/CFO and the President/CEO for recommended action and reviewed by the Agency Corporate Compliance Committee on a quarterly basis.
 Quality audits of programmatic activities are conducted by the designated Planning Coordinators.

 Training and Education

 “No Reprisal” System for Reporting Suspicious Activities

-No disciplinary action will be taken against any staff member who reports in good faith an act of wrong doing including waste, fraud, and abuse or a violation of the Noble Codes of Ethics or other agency policy.
+No disciplinary action will be taken against any staff member who reports in good faith an act of wrongdoing including waste, fraud, and abuse or a violation of the Noble Code of Ethics or other agency policy.
 However, an employee will be subject to disciplinary action if Noble reasonably concludes that the report of wrongdoing was knowingly fabricated to cause harm to someone else or to protect the reporting party or others.